Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 [Project Github Link](https://github.com/Utkar5hM/fpga-based-packet-processing-unit)

 Hey there, folks; I'm writing here after a long aff time.
 In this lore, I will discuss how we implemented our smart NIC on an FPGA.
 This was my final year major project that I did with my fellow bros ([Chinmay](https://www.linkedin.com/in/chinmay-sharma-9a68b8200/) & [Muthukumar](https://www.linkedin.com/in/muthuku37/)).
-The idea for the project popped into our faces like acne due to our extreme exposure to XDP/eBPF without sunscreen, well, enough bad jokes.
+The idea for the project popped into our head due to our exposure to XDP/eBPF.
 We wanted to do some hardware offloading, but due to unforeseen situations, things took a turn.

 The project aimed to do several things initially: